Explore this course:

 Language and Linguistics seminar

 Linguistics is a broad discipline that encompasses a wide range of approaches to the study of how language works, how it is used, and what it means.
-This module aims to introduce students to the breadth of linguistic study as conducted by the scholars who will teach them on their degree programme.
-The module further aims to help students to become independent and critical learners able to discuss areas of linguistic research with confidence in both written and spoken modes.
+This module aims to introduce you to the breadth of linguistic study as conducted by the scholars who will teach you on your degree programme.
+The module further aims to help you become independent and critical learners able to discuss areas of linguistic research with confidence in both written and spoken modes.

 15 credits